navarro-david/gatsby-dnavdeej-ux-portfolio/src/content/posts/2021-05-25-case-study-mental-health-app.md

 ---
 template: blog-post
-title: "Case Study: Mental Health App"
+title: "Design Process: Mental Health App"
 slug: /case-study_mental-health-app
 date: 2020-12-13 08:57
 description: What if there was an application that helped us have difficult but